Coeeter/ClickToRun/README.md

 - A chats function where users can chat with each other

 ## Installation:
-### If you want to try using the app ensure you add the line below by using your own Google Maps API key
+### If you want to try using the app ensure you add the line below by using your own Google Maps API key to the local.properties file
 ```
 GOOGLE_MAPS_API_KEY=YOUR_API_KEY
 ```